JustinPaoletta/my_portfolio/docs/ANALYTICS.md

 - ✅ Checks if analytics is enabled
 - ✅ Verifies website ID is configured
 - ✅ Injects Umami script dynamically
-- ✅ Applies CSP nonces (if using CSP)
+- ✅ Compatible with strict CSP (external script from whitelisted domain)
 - ✅ Honors Do Not Track settings

 ## 📈 What's Being Tracked